 Six Uses For Springtime Violets Growing Wild in Your Yard

 Nutritionally, violets have tons of vitamin C and bioflavonoids such as rutin, making it a useful tonic for hemorrhoids, spider veins, varicose veins, broken capillaries and easy bruising.
 They are also loaded with carotenes, the precursor to Vitamin A. Both of these important vitamins are associated with increased immune function and wound healing.
 Violet’s a healer, you see.
 Violet roots reach way down into moist spring soil and pull up vital nutrients and minerals such as Calcium and Magnesium.
 The leaves become little green vitamin tablets.

 Violet leaves also contain mucilage, which has a soothing, moistening effect in the body and is responsible for much of violet’s medicinal activity.
-Mucilage makes for easy bowel movements; moist, healthy lungs and mucus membranes and it helps to soothe and heal abraded tissue externally and internally (G.I. tract, bladder irritations, etc.) Violet has been used for such conditions as: bronchitis, constipation, urinary tract irritation, and chronic skin conditions.
+Mucilage makes for easy bowel movements; moist, healthy lungs and mucous membranes and it helps to soothe and heal abraded tissue externally and internally (G.I. tract, bladder irritations, etc.) Violet has been used for such conditions as bronchitis, constipation, urinary tract irritation, and chronic skin conditions.

 Violet Tonic Recipe with Fresh Dandelions

 Fresh violet flowers